RMWeerasinghe/FYP_ARSynopsis/client-side-application/README.md

-# My React App
+# ARSynopsis Client Side Application

-This is a React application that includes a Dockerfile for easy deployment.
+This is a React application for ARSynopsis.
 You can run the app locally in a development environment or containerize it using Docker.

 ## Prerequisites